 Are you or a family member struggling with a brain injury after an accident in Texas?
 You may be entitled to recover damages from the responsible party to cover your medical bills, lost wages and even account for your pain and suffering.
-A Texas brain injury lawyer at Attorney Brian White & Associates, P.C. can help you fight for the compensation you deserve.
+A Texas brain injury lawyer at Attorney Brian White Personal Injury Lawyers can help you fight for the compensation you deserve.

 With more than four decades of collective experience, we know what it takes to win complex injury cases.
 Our law firm has already won millions of dollars on behalf of our clients over the years.

 Table of Contents

 How Attorney Brian White Personal Injury Lawyers Can Help If You’ve Sustained a Brain Injury